awslabs/aws-encryption-sdk-specification/framework/algorithm-suites.md

 ## Supported Algorithm Suites

 The following table includes the algorithm suites supported by the AWS Encryption SDK.
 The values for each field of each algorithm suite is specified below.
+The value `00 00` is reserved
+and MUST NOT be used
-The Algorithm Suite ID MUST NOT be `00 00`.
+as an Algorithm Suite ID in the future.

 | Algorithm Suite ID (hex) | Encryption Algorithm | Encryption Algorithm Mode | Encryption Key Length (bits) | IV Length (bytes) | Authentication Tag Length (bytes) | Key Derivation Algorithm | Key Derivation Input Length (bits) | Signature Algorithm          | Is Default |
 | ------------------------ | -------------------- | ------------------------- | ---------------------------- | ----------------- | --------------------------------- | ------------------------ | ---------------------------------- | ---------------------------- | ---------- |